 Your gift is an investment in Hancock County’s professional services and support programs to address the growing mental illness and substance abuse problems in our community.

-- School-based prevention and early intervention services
+- Offer school-based prevention and early intervention treatment services for youth

 “We have some of the best care for cancer patients…but people with mental health issues are viewed differently and treated differently, and it should never be that way.”

 “I’ve had a granddaughter who’s had a problem with drugs.
 And I wonder, back when she was in seventh or eighth grade when it started, if we’d had places available, and treatments, and people to talk to her, if things might have been different.”